Jomtung/jomtung.github.io/_drafts/vimwinsallthefiles.md

 title:  "vim wins all the files, but emacs is cooler"
 date:   2015-07-01
-categories: firstpost, flametopic, vim, emacs, configuration --
+categories: firstpost, flametopic, vim, emacs, configuration
+---

+Here is my meager contribution to the flame war.
 I still remember when I decided to choose between vim and emacs.
 I didn't have many requirements to choose the winner, but I knew what had to be done.
 I had a 4 GB (maybe I forgot the exact size but it was larger than normal) csv file that had to be used to create another csv file for a mass update (millions of system records needed to be modified).
 At the time I was a Data Quality Specialist and a former Excel Wizard who was also proficient in MS Access, so I thought it was no sweat.
 So I ran the query to get the data and looked at the file.

 Then the csv file wouldn't load.
 At.
 All.